TheDiscoMole/Machine-Learning/resume/index.md

 ## EXPERIENCE

-Even though I haven't had much professional experience there are some things worth mentioning in relation to a potential software/machine learning placement.
+Here are some software development/machine learning related placements.

 -----------------------------------------------------------